nstewart/live-agent-ontology-demo/README.md

 All data modifications flow through the PostgreSQL triple store where they are validated against the ontology schema (classes, properties, ranges, domains).
 This ensures semantic consistency and referential integrity at write time.

 **Read Path:**
 Queries use Materialize materialized views that are pre-computed, denormalized, and indexed in a three-tier architecture (ingest cluster for CDC, compute cluster for aggregation, serving cluster for indexed queries).
-Views update in real-time via Change Data Capture.
+Views update via Change Data Capture.

 **Benefits:**
 - Write model enforces schema through ontology validation